Riding the Trend or Protecting Profits | eMagin Corporation (EMAN)

 H.C.
 Wainwright, on the other hand, stated in their research note that they expect to see EMAN reach a price target of $3.
 The rating they have provided for EMAN stocks is “Buy” according to the report published on December 16th, 2014.

-During the last 5 trading sessions, EMAN fell by -13.25%, which changed the moving average for the period of 200-days by -43.45% in comparison to the 20-day moving average, which settled at $2.48.
-In addition, eMagin Corporation saw 23.03% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, EMAN fell by -24.06%, which changed the moving average for the period of 200-days by -65.08% in comparison to the 20-day moving average, which settled at $2.3635.
+In addition, eMagin Corporation saw -2.42% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading